zelanko/sql-docs.pt-br/docs/t-sql/statements/drop-database-scoped-credential-transact-sql.md

 ## <a name="arguments"></a>Argumentos
  *credential_name*
- É o nome da credencial no escopo do banco de dados para remover o servidor.
+ É o nome da credencial no escopo do banco de dados a ser removida do servidor.

 ## <a name="remarks"></a>Remarks
- Para descartar o segredo associado a uma credencial no escopo do banco de dados sem descartar a credencial no escopo do banco de dados em si, use [ALTER CREDENTIAL](../../t-sql/statements/alter-credential-transact-sql.md).
+ Para remover o segredo associado a uma credencial no escopo do banco de dados sem remover a credencial propriamente dita, use [ALTER CREDENTIAL](../../t-sql/statements/alter-credential-transact-sql.md).

- Informações sobre credenciais no escopo do banco de dados são visíveis no [database_scoped_credentials](../../relational-databases/system-catalog-views/sys-database-scoped-credentials-transact-sql.md) exibição do catálogo.
+ Informações sobre credenciais no escopo do banco de dados ficam visíveis na exibição do catálogo [database_scoped_credentials](../../relational-databases/system-catalog-views/sys-database-scoped-credentials-transact-sql.md).

 ## <a name="permissions"></a>Permissões
- Requer `ALTER` permissão na credencial.
+ Requer a permissão `ALTER` na credencial.

 ## <a name="examples"></a>Exemplos
  O exemplo a seguir remove a credencial no escopo do banco de dados chamada `SalesAccess`.